kthpanor/echem/_sources/docs/intro.md

 # Getting started

 ## Our vision

-> For the things we have to learn before we can do them, we learn by doing them.
->
-> -Aristotle

 Quantum chemistry is a powerful tool.
 It is now possible to model complex chemical processes even on a laptop getting insights into matter at its fundamental scale.

 But quantum chemistry is also very complex.
 Answering a chemical question requires selecting parameters among a wide variety of choices.
 Choosing a model system, an electronic structure method, a basis set, a set of properties, and a wide array of parameters which can affect the results in small but sometimes meaningful way...
 It can be a very daunting task, even for veterans of the field.

 ```{figure} /img/cover.png
 :scale: 100%